AFAgarap/AFAgarap.github.io/_posts/2020-11-03-pytorch-datasets.md

 layout: post
 title: "PyTorch Datasets"
 description: ""
-tags: pytorch datasets classification
+tags: pytorch datasets classification covid19
-date: 2020-11-03
+date: 2021-02-16
 ---

+> PyTorch dataset loader for image, text, malware classification, and healthcare datasets.

 I have been using the same sets of datasets due to the nature of my research being more on the exploratory side rather than the real-world applications of deep learning.
-In each of them, I have always written a somewhat _boilerplate_ code for loading datasets and creating data loaders for my models.
+In each of them, I have always written a somewhat _boilerplate_ code for loading datasets and for creating data loaders for my models.

-So, I decided to write my own Python library for loading datasets and creating data loaders for them, one which I can reuse in my projects.
-I use image classification datasets for most of the models I try to learn, and/or to modify or improve.
-Hence, I started filling in my library with the standard image classification datasets such as [MNIST](https://pytorch.org/docs/stable/torchvision/datasets.html#mnist), [Fashion-MNIST](https://pytorch.org/docs/stable/torchvision/datasets.html#fashion-mnist), [EMNIST-Balanced](https://pytorch.org/docs/stable/torchvision/datasets.html#emnist), [CIFAR10](https://pytorch.org/docs/stable/torchvision/datasets.html#cifar), and [SVHN](https://pytorch.org/docs/stable/torchvision/datasets.html#svhn).
-But in case I wanted to use other datasets, I started adding in non-image classification datasets such as [AG News](http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html), [20 Newsgroups](http://qwone.com/~jason/20Newsgroups/), and [Malware Classification](https://github.com/AFAgarap/malware-classification).
+So, I decided to write my own Python library for loading datasets and for creating data loaders for them, one which I can reuse in my projects.
+I use image classification datasets for most of the models I try to learn and/or to improve.
+Hence, I started filling in my library with the standard image classification datasets such as [MNIST](https://pytorch.org/docs/stable/torchvision/datasets.html#mnist), [Fashion-MNIST](https://pytorch.org/docs/stable/torchvision/datasets.html#fashion-mnist), [EMNIST-Balanced](https://pytorch.org/docs/stable/torchvision/datasets.html#emnist), [KMNIST](https://github.com/rois-codh/kmnist), [CIFAR10](https://pytorch.org/docs/stable/torchvision/datasets.html#cifar), and [SVHN](https://pytorch.org/docs/stable/torchvision/datasets.html#svhn).
+But in case I wanted to use other datasets, I started adding in non-image classification datasets such as [AG News](http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html), [20 Newsgroups](http://qwone.com/~jason/20Newsgroups/), [Malware Classification](https://github.com/AFAgarap/malware-classification), [Wisconsin Diagnostic Breast Cancer](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)), and [COVID19](https://github.com/lindawangg/COVID-Net).

 {% highlight python %}
 from pt_datasets import load_dataset, create_dataloader